 Thessaloniki has a wealth of excellent Museums.
 History, archaeology, and Byzantine culture are among the highlights.
-But the city also has a surprising dynamic modern and contemporary arts scene, with three major museums for modern art plus alternative spaces.
+But the city also has a surprising dynamic modern and contemporary arts scene, with three major museums in Thessaloniki for modern art plus alternative spaces.

 Thessaloniki also has Greece’s only Museum of Photography, and a museum dedicated to Cinema.